Watching porn together with your S.O.? This study says it’s a good thing

 We've been conditioned to think that watching pornography wreaks havoc on our love lives: the impulse to cheat, a need to keep sex secrets, the list goes on.
 One study, however, appears to debunk the negative notions we've come to believe.

-According to new research published in the Frontiers in Psychology (opens in new tab), watching porn together with your significant other isn't necessarily a bad thing.
+According to new research published in the Frontiers in Psychology, watching porn together with your significant other isn't necessarily a bad thing.
 In fact, the unexpected conclusions make it seem as though the act is encouraged.

 Is watching porn together a good thing?